 Raise the funds you need to join a clinical trial

 Medical crowdfunding is one of the largest and most active fundraising categories on GoFundMe.
-Our site has a 0% platform fee for organizers, and we offer many resources.
 You can discover other financial resources available in our blog post, Trusted Financial Help for Cancer Patients.
 If you’re looking to raise funds for a friend with cancer, see our post, How to Help a Friend With Cancer.
 And if you haven’t done so already, start your fundraiser today.